Herniated Disc

 In essence, combined therapy is the use of multiple types of healthcare to target and treat the same diagnosis.
 In this case, the diagnosed condition is a herniated disc.
 Let’s move forward and look at some of the most common types of combined care modalities used for intervertebral herniation.

-Varieties of Combined Care for Herniated Discs
+Varieties of Combined Care for Disc Pain

 Virtually any type of treatment can be part of a combined care program.
 However, the most commonly used therapies are noninvasive in nature and are geared towards symptom management, rather than curative efficacy.
 To put it simply, few, if any, treatments are designed to actually resolve the herniated disc structurally.
 Instead, they are meant to diminish the symptoms and the effects of symptoms on the patient’s life and functionality.